JeremyJeanson/MyDyslexicStatsArc/README.md

 # Description
 A really simple and fun clock that use a font designed to make life easier for dyslexic people.
-This clock is build for fitbit smartwatchs (Ionic and Versa).
+This clock is build for fitbit smartwatchs (Ionic, Versa, Versa 2 & Versal Light).

 ![Ionic screenshot 1](Screenshots/ionic1.png)